LSSTDESC/CCL/CONTRIBUTE.md

  4. Make sure the C unit tests pass (i.e. run `make check` successfully).
  5. Make sure the python tests pass (i.e. run `python run_tests.py` from the `tests/` directory).
+ 6. Make sure that the autotools files and SWIG wrapper have been regenerated if necessary.
- 6. Look at the code (see "Files changed" on the top of the GitHub pull request page) and check that the changes make sense to you.
+ 7. Look at the code (see "Files changed" on the top of the GitHub pull request page) and check that the changes make sense to you.
- 7. If new science has been implemented, and if possible, try to compare the output of the code against your own predictions.
-Possibly, ask the developer to implement a unit test for it.
+ 8. If new science has been implemented, and if possible, try to compare the output of the code against your own predictions.
+Ask the developer to implement appropriate unit tests for it.
- 8. Make sure that the libraries install successfully and the unit tests pass on Travis-CI.
+ 9. Make sure that the unit tests pass on Travis-CI.
- 9. Make sure that the changes come with documentation, e.g. internally in the C code and through Python docstrings.
-Make sure that example code in the `examples/` directory has been updated appropriately.
+10. Make sure that the changes come with documentation, e.g. internally in the C code and through Python docstrings, and that the doxygen documentation has been regenerated.
+Make sure that example code in the `examples/` directory has been updated appropriately, and that the CCL note has been updated if necessary.

 Things to do if you are adding new features to the CCL C lib
 ------------------------------------------------------------